Power Queen

 Prices & availability may change.

-My 2000W DIY solar setup with LiFePO4 leisure battery, Victron MPPT charge controller and a 400 W foldable panel for around £850 — more usable kWh per pound than any pre-built power station.
+My 2000W DIY solar setup with LiFePO4 leisure battery, Victron MPPT charge controller and a 400 W foldable panel for around £1,050 — built for more usable capacity and expandability than a similarly-priced pre-built, not for beating one on a 2 kWh sticker price.
 Complete UK bill of materials, step-by-step wiring, and an honest side-by-side with EcoFlow DELTA 3 Plus and Jackery Explorer 2000 v2.

 I had one of those moments scrolling online.
 You know the one.
 I saw the price for a big-name 2 kWh power station and nearly spat out my tea.
 Over £1,700.
 For my shed!
 I just wanted to run my power tools, charge my e-bike, and keep a small fridge going at the allotment without running a massive extension lead from the house.